MikeData/jsonLdMetaExamples/README.md

 thats what the script does, three example of generated metafiles are included to give us an idea of where we're heading. the order is a bit off compared to Leighs but it doesnt really matter with json.

+the easiest way to view is prbably to download and drag into your browser (make sure you have a json viewer plugin of some kind installed in chrome).

 ## Whats the next move?